by Tim Gilmore, 5/27/2017

 “‘They accused us of being racists,’ one said, wiping the sweat from his forehead with his shirttail.”

-Klan members compared themselves to the NAACP, apples and oranges, and Great Titan Royals opined, “I don’t know of anyone who was ever fired for being a member of the NAACP, and that’s the same thing, just a difference of color.”
+Klan members compared themselves to the National Association for the Advancement of Colored People, apples and oranges, and Great Titan Royals opined, “I don’t know of anyone who was ever fired for being a member of the NAACP, and that’s the same thing, just a difference of color.”